 DoD contractors will need to follow both guidelines to stay compliant and work with the DoD from now on.
 It is the only way organizations can remain secure enough to protect data flowing in and out of their systems.
 Furthermore, CMMC is still evolving.
-This means the DoD may put more security measures into place over time.
+This means the DoD may put more security measures in place over time.

 As cyber threats continue to worsen, the most sensitive data needs to remain secure.
 Following the CMMC, DoD contractors will have a better framework and understanding for how to do so.
 Notably, the CMMC doesn’t only apply to the DoD.
 Businesses of all sizes should be aware of cybersecurity threats against them.

 Bridgehead IT is a CMMC Registered Provider Organization (RPO).